-At April 2, 2011 and December 31, 2010, marketable securities, all of which are available-for-sale, consist of common and preferred stocks.
+At July 2, 2011, marketable securities, all of which are available-for-sale, consist of common stocks.
 Marketable securities are carried at fair value, with unrealized gains and losses, net of related income taxes, reported as accumulated other comprehensive income (loss), except for losses from impairments which are determined to be other-than-temporary.
 Realized gains and losses, and declines in value judged to be other-than-temporary on available-for-sale securities are included in the determination of net income and are included in other non-operating income (expense), at which time the average cost basis of these securities are adjusted to fair value.
 Fair values are based on quoted market prices at the reporting date.
 Interest and dividends on available-for-sale securities are included in other non-operating income (expense).

-(9) Marketable Securities - (continued)
+(9) Marketable Securities- continued